Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-environments.md

 ## Devops Assembly pipeline

 This is a pictorial representation of the workflow required to deploy your application.
-The green boxes are jobs and the grey boxes are the input resources for the jobs.
+The larger boxes are jobs and the smaller boxes are the input resources for the jobs.
 Both jobs and inputs are specified in Shippable configuration files.

 <img src="/images/deploy/elasticbeanstalk/eb-serial-envs.png" alt="Final Pipeline">